 Compliance-driven software

 At Regsoft, we've been building software for over 30 years, studying and following the best practices.
-We won't bore you with all of the details, but one of the most profound shifts in software engineering can be summed up by saying, 'the more painful something is, the more often you should do it.'
+One of the most profound shifts in software engineering can be summed up by saying, 'the more painful something is, the more often you should do it.'

-The classic example of software development pain is that you should not release a new version of your software on a Friday afternoon.
-The reasoning is straight-forward: you're more likely to be rushing to get something finished, and if (and when) there are problems, they will surface on the weekend when you are hopefully not scheduled to be in the office.
+The classic example of software development pain involves releasing a new version of your website on a Friday afternoon.
+The reasoning is straight-forward: you're more likely to be rushing to finish the release, and if (or, more likely, when) there are problems, they will surface on the weekend when you are hopefully not scheduled to be in the office.

-The seemingly sensible approach would be to reduce the number of releases to as few as possible, say, perhaps two per year.
-You could then invest significant time to plan and prepare for those releases.
-And with enough planning and preparation, the releases should proceed smoothly.
+The seemingly sensible response would be to reduce the number of releases to reduce the amount of risk.
+You could then invest significant time in planning and preparation for those releases.
+And with enough planning and preparation, the releases should proceed smoothly, right?

 As I'm sure you can imagine, there are several problems with this approach.
-The most significant problem is that each release represents the largest possible change to the system, maximising the chances of failure.
-Additionally, you don't gain any benefit from the code that is queued up and ready to go.
+The most significant drawback is that each release represents the largest possible change to the system, maximising the chances of failure.
+Additionally, you don't gain any benefit from code that is ready early in the cycle, queued up and waiting for the release.

 When was the last time your company verified that it is paying its employees correctly?
 How sure is it about its accounting?
 Are you confident that it is obeying all local, state and federal statutes that apply to it?

-Most of us try do our best to be compliant with the regulations we know about and either hope or assume that everything will be OK.
+Most of us try do our best to be compliant with the regulations we know about and either hope or assume that we have 'done enough'.

 At Regsoft, we believe that there is a better way.